Welcome to Solomon!

 4. You're not asking for money, you're offering opportunities to invest in something they care about.

-• Fund development is not about the money, your ministry vision or your needs.
+• Fund development is not about the money, your ministry vision, or your needs.
 It's about giving people an opportunity to invest in something they care about.
-Your job is to draw out the donor’s heart, listen for what God is doing in them, invite them to take steps toward that growth and connect them with giving and serving opportunities with things they care about (whether it’s your ministry or not).
+Your job is to draw out the donor’s heart, listen for what God is doing in them, invite them to take steps toward that growth, and connect them with giving and serving opportunities with things they care about (whether it’s your ministry or not).

 Here are some phrases that tend to resonate with higher-capacity givers: